spark3dp/print-simulator/README.md

 ###1.
 Getting Started
 The Printer Simulator is a simple HTML/Javascript page.
 It requires no client side setup except for the HTML and associated JS and CSS files.
 1. Download this entire repository.
-2. The simulator runs as a straight HTML file – no server setup is required; simply open the HTML file in Chrome or Firefox.
+2. Open the HTML file in Chrome or Firefox.
+Since the simulator runs as a straight HTML file, no server setup is required.

-3. The simulator has 3 sections:
+The simulator has 3 sections:

 a.
-The <b>LCD screen</b> mimics a printer display.<br>
+The <b>LCD screen</b>, which mimics a printer display.<br>
 b.
-The <b>log</b> reports printer activity, debug messages sent to Forge cloud services, and the storage state of the printer (token, registration state, etc.). <br>
+The <b>log</b>, which reports printer activity, debug messages sent to Forge cloud services, and the storage state of the printer (token, registration state, etc.). <br>
 c.
-The <b>buttons</b> allow you to perform registration, health checks (report the printer's online/offline status), and use the print job controls (resume, pause, cancel).
+The <b>buttons</b>, which allow you to register a printer, perform health checks (report the printer's online/offline status), and control print jobs (resume, pause, cancel).

 ###2.
 The Printer Simulator Interface